 This tutorial will help you set up AMP pages for your blog and deliver them without error.
 AMP pages have started gaining an edge in SEO as they take less time to load.
 If you are worried about page loading time and not able to reduce on your main site, AMP’s are a good alternative.

 Once your server is set up, you will need to perform regular maintenance and renew SSL certificates.
 Some of that work which needs manual intervention can be automated with the help of shell scripts.

 Here is a tutorial that will introduce to the concept and will create some of the basic shell scripts for you.
 Use this tutorial and automate your maintenance tasks on AWS LightSail.

-Update Or Upgrade AWS LightSail Server
+Upgrade AWS LightSail Server

 Once in a while, you need to upgrade your server to either add more resources or upgrade the server components.
 AWS LightSail comes with a pre-optimized image so upgrading server components can be a bit of work.